leimath/leimath.github.io/content/posts/diophantine-toolbox.md

 In this post we take a dive into building a very minimalist toolkit which might be useful for Diophantine Equation problems.

-This write-up especially focusses on the easier side of things related to cater to Scholarship problems and **not** Olympiad Problems which may require various additional specialised methods.
+This write-up especially focusses on the easier side of things related to cater Scholarship problems and **not** Olympiad Problems which may require various additional specialised methods.

 ---